Air transports of heads of state and government: Denmark

-El Salvador

-El Salvador's President Nayib Bukele uses a de luxe version of the Bell 412 helicopter for local flights.
-The President also has military aircraft, helicopters and a presidential turboprop for his use.

-For international flights, a Beechjet 400A is used from its base at Ilopango Airport in the capital, San Salvador, and for long-haul flights, commercial aircraft are used.

-Equatorial Guinea

-The government of Equatorial Guinea previously used aircraft from Ceiba Intercontinental, a Malabo-based airline, for international travel.
-This has since been discontinued and a separate Boeing 777-200LR is used solely for government officials.

-Eritrea

-The government of Eritrea operated a Bombardier Challenger in 2015.
-They can also rent private jets or fly on commercial.

 Estonia

-The government of Estonia use private jets or commercial aircraft for travel.
+The government of Estonia uses private jets or commercial aircraft for travel.
+Prime Minister Kaja Kallas was spotted using a British A321 for use, along with the British Prime Minister Rishi Sunak.

-Eswatini

-The government of Eswatini operates McDonnell Douglas MD-87 and Airbus A340-300.

-Fiji

-The government uses commercial aircraft, e.g. Fiji Airways, for travel abroad, or they can use government aircraft borrowed from other countries.

 Finland

 Finnish officials do not have individually allotted aircraft.
-The president and cabinet ministers usually travel on commercial flights.
-However, the Finnish Air Force operates three Learjet 35 aircraft with limited transport capability for use by senior government and military officials.
-Helicopters of the Finnish Army or Coast Guard are utilized to provide transport to senior officials on some domestic trips.
+The president and cabinet ministers usually travel on commercial flights for international travel.
+However, the Finnish Air Force operates three Learjet 35 aircraft with limited transport capability for use by senior government and military officials, and other aircraft from the Finnish Air Force can also be used.
+Helicopters of the Finnish Army or Coast Guard are used to provide transport to senior officials on some domestic trips.

-Former prime minister Juha Sipilä, an avid aviator, has also made official trips with aircraft that he has personally flown and paid for, such as a Cessna CitationJet/M2 525 and a Scanwings Cessna 525 (OH-SWI).
-The longest trip was to Ulaan Baatar in 2016.
-The government leases private jets from companies such as Jetflite Oy.
+Juha Sipilä, the prime minister between 2015 and 2019 was an avid aviator, who also made official trips with aircraft that he has personally flown and paid for, such as a Cessna CitationJet/M2 525 and a Scanwings Cessna 525 (OH-SWI).
+The longest trip was to Ulaanbaatar in 2016.

 France

 The Escadron de Transport 60, formerly Escadron de transport, d'entrainement et de calibration 00.065 (ETEC 65, "Transportation, training and calibration squadron"), is the unit of the French Air Force, under direct command of the Minister of Defence, in charge of the transportation of the President, the Prime Minister and other French government officials.

-The squadron operates four Dassault Falcon 50s, two Dassault Falcon 900s, two Dassault Falcon 7Xs and an Airbus A330-200.
+The squadron operates four Dassault Falcon 50s, two Dassault Falcon 900s, two Dassault Falcon 7Xs and four Airbus A330-200.
 Additionally, the unit operates three VIP-configured Super Puma helicopters.

 French officials also use the aircraft of the Escadron de transport 3/60 Esterel, which operates three Airbus A310-304 and two Airbus A340-200s.

 Both Airbus A340-200 aircraft have been sold to Kenya for AMREF Flying Doctors.
+Finally, the French Air Force use 8 A330 MRTT for military purposes.